stoyanr/Evictor/README.md

 The basic interface was part of the [contest task description](http://www.cayetanogaming.com/javatask).
 Some things are done a bit differently than requested, for a good reason:

 * The map is parameterized `<K, V>`, which is more useful than a map accepting `Object` as key or value.
-* The main interface `ConcurrentMapWithTimedEviction` extends `java.util.concurrent.ConcurrentMap`, again is very useful.
+* The main interface `ConcurrentMapWithTimedEviction` extends `java.util.concurrent.ConcurrentMap`, which again is very useful.
 This however forces the implementation of more methods than requested.
 * Besides the methods `put` and `putIfAbsent`, there are also `evictMs` versions of the 2 `replace` methods in `ConcurrentMap`.
 Since the interface extends `ConcurrentMap`, it is natural all methods that can put something in the map to have `evictMs` versions.

 ### Composability